 The 2020 (2021) Tokyo Olympics saw the addition of five new sports — baseball/softball, karate, skateboard, sports climbing, and surfing — to its sports program.
-These new additions may not be the traditional Olympic sports we are used to, but they are certainly less weird than some of the events featured in past Olympics Games.
+These additions may not have been the traditional Olympic sports we’re used to, but they are certainly less weird than some of the events featured in past Olympics Games.
 Here we break down some of the quirkiest events in modern Olympic history.

 Perhaps not the most exciting sport of all time, croquet was revolutionary in the Olympics because it was the first sport to allow women to compete.
 It appeared in only one Olympics — Paris 1900 — and only a single spectator purchased a ticket to watch the event.

 Although the event was quickly scrapped after this Olympics, perhaps because the official report of the Paris Olympics called the sport “a game with hardly any pretensions to athleticism,” it nonetheless paved the way for female athletes to compete in the Olympic Games.

 Art competitions were an Olympic “sport” from 1912 to 1948.
 A total of 151 medals were given to competitors in five different categories — architecture, literature, music, painting, and sculpture.
 The founder of the International Olympic Committee (IOC) and modern Olympic Games, Pierre de Coubertin, saw artistic competitions as an essential component of his Olympic vision.
 De Coubertin felt that a true Olympian was not just someone who was athletically talented by also artistically skilled.